How to help people affected by the Ukraine crisis

 On February 24, 2022, Russia launched a military operation on Ukraine.

-Over 12 million people have been forced to leave their homes – that’s more than a quarter of Ukraine’s entire population.
-Of those displaced, almost 5 million people have left the country and over 7 million are estimated to be displaced internally.
+Over 14 million people have been forced to leave their homes – that’s more than a quarter of Ukraine’s entire population.
+Of those displaced, about 8 million people have left the country and over 7 million are displaced internally.

 Many are unable to leave because of damage to infrastructure like transport and roads, lack of resources like money or vehicles, and the danger of the war around them.